cb17225/Seeker/README.md

 LBP Features: Multiresolution Gray-Scale and Rotation Invariant Texture Classification

+Krizhevsky, A., & Hinton, G. (2009).
+Learning multiple layers of features from tiny images.

+Bird, J.J. and Lotfi, A., 2024.
+CIFAKE: Image Classification and Explainable Identification of AI-Generated Synthetic Images.
+IEEE Access.

+Real images are from Krizhevsky & Hinton (2009), fake images are from Bird & Lotfi (2024).

 ## License

 This project is open source and available for educational and research purposes.